aruna-x/silly-cv/README.md

 - `npm install`
 - add OpenAI key to .env with variable 'VITE_OPENAI_KEY'
-- also in .env, add your own base for auto-deploy via Github Actions: 'VITE_BASE_DEPLOY_SITE'
+- replace '/silly-cv/' with your own base for Github Actions auto-deploy in `vite.config.js`
 - `npm run dev`

 ## Extensibility